hellobro12/spreadsheet-ui/README.md

 Toolbar buttons just print messages in the console for now — they don’t do actual actions

-Avatars and statuses are hardcoded for now — no backend or database
+Avatars and statuses are hardcoded for now — no backend or database.

-This was mainly a front-end project focused on UI and interactivity
+This was mainly a front-end project focused on UI and interactivity.

 Thanks for checking out my project!
 If you want to give feedback or suggest improvements, feel free to reach out.